mkohler/cython_swig/README.rst

     Understanding the implementation isn't vital as long as you understand the interface.
-And the key thing to understand about the interface is that the CALLER of greeting_rs function must allocate the GREETING_RS's output buffer.
+And the key thing to understand about the interface is that the CALLER of sgreeting function must allocate the sgreeting's output buffer.

     Let's use SWIG to make this function available to Python.

-adder.i: greeting_rs()
+adder.i: sgreeting()
 ======================

 .. code-block:: c